1 – CUT THE CRAP

 Probably the best hack for those grooms with a looming deadline…take inspiration from our American counterparts who increasingly view wedding speech services as a savvy investment.

-Sure, all blokes want to deliver an original, honest and heart-warming speech but not all of us are natural writers.
-Speechwriters are there to help bring out the eloquent genius lurking inside every groom.
+Sure, all blokes want to deliver an original, honest, and heart-warming speech but not all of us are natural writers and Speechy is here to help bring out the eloquent genius lurking inside every groom.